How To Make Chocolate Ganache

 - 1/2 cup (120 ml) heavy whipping cream

 - Chop the chocolate and add it to a large heatproof bowl.
 Set aside.

-- Pour the heavy whipping cream into a microwave safe bowl (I like to use a glass measuring cup) and heat in the microwave for about 45 seconds-1 minute.
+- Pour the heavy whipping cream into a microwave safe bowl (or a glass measuring cup) and heat in the microwave for 45 seconds to 1 minute.
 Make sure to keep an eye on it so it doesn't bubble over in the microwave.

-- Pour the warm heavy whipping cream over the chocolate and let it sit for 2-3 minutes.
+- Pour the warm heavy whipping cream over the chocolate and let it sit for 2 to 3 minutes.
 Start whisking slowly in the middle of the bowl, and continue whisking in one direction until the mixture is smooth and well combined.

 - Allow to cool completely before using on a dessert.